AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 U0124 Quick Answer

-U0124 points to a communication loss with the lateral acceleration sensor module.
-Check module power/ground and the network wiring/connectors before replacing any sensor or control unit.
+U0124 points to a network communication loss with the lateral acceleration sensor module.
+Start by checking if that module appears on a full network scan, then verify its power, ground, and network connector condition before replacing anything.

 What Does U0124 Mean?